data-gymnasia/courses/content/programming-in-python/content.md

 **Exercise**
 Write a function which prints an $n \times n$ checkerboard pattern of _{code.language-python}x_'s and _{code.language-python}o_'s.

-Note: _{code.language-python}\\n_ in a string literal represents the "newline" character.
+_Note_: _{code.language-python}\\n_ in a string literal represents the "newline" character.
 You'll need to print this character after each row you've printed.
 :::

     pre(data-executable)